altocodenl/cell/vibey.md

 - I go to the dialogs tab
 - I open a new dialog, entering its name
 - A file named dialog-<timestamp>-<name>-waiting.md is created, but I only see the name of the dialog.
 The status is shown as an appropriate icon.
 The entire name is seen, even if it makes the label larger.
 - The dropdown for gpt5.3 is selected.
 I enter some text on the box below on the right (not a prompt window) and I send it and off the dialog goes.
-The request is to read vibey.md.
+The request is to read the first 20 lines of vibey.md.
 - I get a request to read the file and I authorize it.
 - I get a LLM response.
 I can see tokens used, times of requests.
 The file sent is compacted, not shown fully.
 I can expand it (and re-contract it by clicking another button).
-- I ask a question to the LLM which requires tool use (say a diff): please add a console.log at the top of vibey-server.js.
+- I ask a question to the LLM which requires tool use (say a diff): please create a little dummy.js file with a console.log on it.
 - The LLM asks for it and I need to authorize it.
 I authorize it once.
 - The diff is applied.
 I can see it with a green background.